 How to Overcome a Fear of Flying

-A big guy sits down next to me, so I realize that he will be my neighbor for the next four hours.
+A big guy takes a seat next to me, so I realize that he will be my neighbor for the next four hours.
 I’m not really happy about that sudden proximity.
-He is so big and scary, that would probably call the police if he saw his own reflection in the mirror.
-I put aside the “Divine Comedy” by Dante, but unfortunately don’t have enough time to turn my headphones on.
+He is so big and repulsive, that I would probably call the police if I meet him in my neighborhood in the evening.
+I put aside the “Divine Comedy” by Dante, but unfortunately, don’t have enough time to turn my headphones on.
 Taking advantage of my mistake, big guy starts a conversation:

-– “Well, what about you, son?
-Are you terrified of flying?” – he said.
-My first though was that I even more terrified of people who ask me such question without any introduction.
-But I reply something like:
+– “What about you, son?
+Are you afraid of flying?” – he asked.
+My first thought was that I even more afraid of people who ask me that kind of question without any introduction.
+I replied something like:

 – “I was afraid of it earlier.
 Now I’m not.”

-I thought that my unpleasant smile will show my unwillingness to continue the conversation along with a strong desire to listen to music, but the big guy continued.
+I thought that my unpleasant smile will show my unwillingness to continue the conversation along with a strong desire to listen to the music, but the big guy continued.
 If the mountain won’t go to Muhammed, Muhammed must go to the mountain, that is for sure.

--“How did you overcome the fear of flying?” – he asked.
+-“How do you cope with the fear of flying?” – he asked.

-How did I overcome it?
-A good question indeed.
-I actually knew the way of doing that, but I wasn’t sure my neighbor would treat me right, so I gave out an alternative version, which is also viable:
+How do I cope with it?
+A good question, indeed.
+I actually knew the way, but I wasn’t sure my neighbor would treat me right, so I gave out an alternative version, which is also viable:

 -“Three years ago I had eight flights within fourteen days.
 Such frequency helps a lot.
-I wouldn’t recommend it to anyone, though, but it truly works.”
+I wouldn’t recommend it to anyone, though, but it works just fine.”

 -“So what?
 Now you totally get rid of this sticky feeling?
 Even when turbulence shakes the plane up there?” – he pointed his finger to the ceiling.

--“Even when it shakes up there I’m not terrified.
+-“Even when it shakes up there I’m not afraid.
 Not a single plane ever falls down because of the turbulence in history.
 So if it actually happens then it takes place during takeoff or while landing” – I replied.